Capital Markets: Definition, Types & Functions

 We then have the secondary market.
 This is essentially where old debt is traded.
 In other words, investors go to this market to exchange cash in return for debt that has already been issued.
 For instance, a hedge fund may go to the S&P 500 to buy stocks in Alphabet.
 The cash has already been invested in Alphabet with the hedge fund receiving stocks.
 In the secondary market, the equity (stocks) are sold again in return for cash.

-The Two Types of Capital Markets
+Types of Capital Markets

 The primary capital market is where new debt or stocks are issued.
 This might come in the form of government bonds, or, alternatively, shares in a company.